jonas-schievink/lea/README.md

 Lea will provide a larger runtime library (mainly wrappers around the Rust stdlib):
 * **FFI** - A Foreign Function Interface for loading and calling C code at runtime makes Lua-typical wrapper modules written in C obsolete.
 Lua provides an FFI via third-party modules.
 * **Filesystem** - Lua's filesystem API is limited to simple operations, as more complex scenarios are not portable and rely on OS-specific features.
 Lea will provide a more complete API, including support for iterating over directories, changing the current directory, locking files, checking file permissions, etc.

+# TODOs

+## String interning

+Many strings encountered while parsing source code are not unique (eg. identifiers), which makes them candidates for string interning.
+This should save quite a bit of memory while compiling source code.